Lyn Jones: London Welsh

 In June 2011, Jones was appointed head coach of London Welsh.
 He immediately gaining promotion to then Aviva Premiership for 2012/13.
 Jones made some good signings to make his team competitive, including Rugby World Cup winning scrum-half Piri Weepu.
 Their first ever game in the Premiership was against 2012 runners-up Leicester Tigers, of which they won 38–13.
 Their first victory came in round 3, after they beat Exeter Chiefs 25–24, with the victory backed up the following week away to Sale Sharks; 29–19.
 The season continued to look promising after they gained their win by the eighth round.
 At the halfway point of the season, London Welsh sat 12 points clear of relegation sitting in 10th place.
 After losing to Sale Sharks, who sat in the relegation zone, in round 15, London Welsh found themselves crashing down the table.

 On 7 March 2013, London Welsh were deducted 5 points due to player registration irregularities, and the appeal was denied and the deduction upheld.
 This saw London Welsh fall to the bottom of the table, and in danger of relegation.
 Despite a final win in the last round against Worcester Warriors, London Welsh were comfortable relegated from the Premiership.
-Jones later left the club after the club agreed to release him a year early due to personal reasons.
+Jones later left the club after the club agreed to release him a year early for personal reasons.